How to elope in Bali 2026/27 – full destination guide

 - Copies of a death certificate of the former spouse if applicable,

-- 8 recent photographs of the couple together, and
+- 8 recent photographs of the couple together,

 - A filled out Legal Wedding Form.